-photography on the Internet and extract a theme: people want to be
+So much of the photography content on the Internet is about one thing: people want to be better photographers.

-At the lower levels of the hobby that’s fairly easy.
-There are a lot of concrete skills and tips to pick up and integrate that are available via a variety of mediums.
-Doing tutorials for processing.
-Covering some basic design concepts like composition and other visual elements for shooting.
-Learning about lens optics and exactly what is going on in your camera.
-There are a lot of easily articulated skills to practice; it can keep you busy for years just consuming the basic instructional content.
+At the lower levels of the hobby it’s fairly easy.
+There are a lot of concrete skills and general tips to pick up and integrate that are available: completing tutorials for Lightroom, learning some basic design concepts like compositional rules, or learning about lens optics and exactly what is going on in your camera.
+There are a lot of easily articulated skills to practice.
+You can stay busy for years just consuming basic instructional content.

 But what happens when you bump into The End of the Internet?

 So you need a philosophy.
-You need a set of rules and a guiding story that can help you down the path of years, instead of down a path of day or weeks.
+You need a set of rules and a guiding story that can help you down the path of years, instead of down a path of days or weeks.
 You need to zoom out from your tutorial existence that is one day to the next.
 You want to be better at taking photos.
 We all do.
-And it’s easy to say, intellectually, that it’s just practice, time invested.
+It’s easy to say intellectually that it’s just practice, time invested.
 But it’s hard to live that.

 This is my philosophy, my structure for this art.
-It is not the be-all-end-all.
+It’s not the be-all-end-all.
 I don’t think such a thing exists, mind, but I think there are some universal concepts that are useful and I think there’s a good basic way to tie them together.
-That’s what this is.
-It’s just a net that maybe you can tote out on your fishing boat and cast into the ocean of the world and maybe, if you’re lucky and skilled and paying attention, catch some stuff reliably.
-I’m just another person with this net — and I didn’t even weave it all, I found it and just patched some parts up.
+It’s just a net that maybe you can tote out on your fishing boat and cast into the ocean of the world and if you’re lucky and paying attention, catch some stuff reliably.
+I’m just another person with this net — and I didn’t even weave it, I found it and just patched some parts up.

-First, you need to idealize something.
-You need a destination.
-Where do you want your photos to go?
+First, you need a destination.
+Stylistically, where do you want your photos to go?
 Who is better than you?
 Identify them.
 Photography is very ego-laden but I guarantee even the best, most self-assured photographers know someone that they at least suspect is better than them.
 Find as many examples of this as you can.
 Learn about those people.
-Especially learn their process, the thoughts they have as they create.
+Learn their process, the thoughts they have as they create.
 Advanced levels of any art become less about the mechanical details of technique and more about the details of what is going on in the creators mind.
 Learn their mind.
 But bottom line, know what looks better than what you are doing.
-Have a target.
-Study it.
+Have end goals.
+Study them.

 Then plateau.
 Because that’s what happens.
-You will plateau, every time you identify a concept that can improve your photography.
+You will plateau every time you master a concept that can improve your photography, after some amount of invested time.
 You will apply it until you get sick of it, master it, and then plateau.
 And that’s when you start the process over.
 Yeah, you’re better now.
 Maybe you’re much better.
-Hey, maybe you’re really f**king gifted and there’s hardly anyone whose work you cannot break down into simple concepts in your own mind in moments.
+Hey, maybe you’re really gifted and there’s hardly anyone whose work you cannot break down into simple concepts in your own mind in moments.
 But I bet there’s at least one that isn’t so easily broken down.
-I bet there’s someone that’s a little better than you, a little more aware of the medium.
+I bet there’s someone that’s a little better than you, a little more aware of the medium in different ways.

 Also, for perspective, I’d like to share a photo I took and processed something like 12 or 13 years ago that I was able to dig up on the Internet.
 We all start somewhere.